Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Abstract

 \section{Abstract}

 Sedentary behavior is a critical health risk for older adults.
-While digital interventions exist, they often rely on screen-based notifications that feel clinical and are easily ignored.
-This paper presents a Research through Design inquiry into data physicalization as a humane alternative.
-We designed and deployed tangible artifacts that ambiently represent sedentary patterns in older adults’ homes.
-These artifacts transform abstract data into aesthetic, evolving forms, becoming part of the domestic landscape.
-Through a long-term in-situ study, our analysis reveals these physicalizations fostered self-reflection, family conversations, and encouraged active lifestyles.
-Our work contributes empirical design principles for tangible health interventions that are both evocative and actionable.
-We demonstrate how qualities like aesthetic ambiguity and slow revelation can empower older adults, fostering a reflective relationship with their wellbeing.
-Ultimately, we argue this approach signals a necessary shift from merely informing users to enabling them to live with and through their data.
+Although digital interventions are widely available, they primarily rely on screen-based notifications that can feel clinical or cognitively demanding, and are thus often ignored over time.
+This paper presents a three-phase Research through Design methodology to explore data physicalization approaches that ambiently represent sedentary data patterns using decor artifacts in older adults’ homes.
+These artifacts transformed abstract data into aesthetic, evolving forms that became part of the domestic landscape.
+Our research revealed how these physicalizations fostered self-reflection, family conversations, and encouraged active lifestyles.
+We demonstrate how qualities like aesthetic ambiguity and slow revelation can empower older adults, fostering a reflective relationship with their well-being.
+Ultimately, we argue that creating data physicalizations for older adults necessitates a shift from merely informing users to enabling them to live with and through their data.